 Business entities and maintaining homestead classification

-Ag land held in any trust as well as land in limited partnerships, limited liability limited partnerships, S & C corporations, LLCs and all trusts must file documentation with the MN Department of Agriculture under the MN Corporate Farm Law in order to be eligible for the qualified farm property exclusion.
-The application must be done annually and there is a filing fee of $15 per application.
+Ag land held in any trust as well as land in limited partnerships, limited liability limited partnerships, S & C corporations, LLCs and all trusts must file documentation with the Minnesota Department of Agriculture under the Minnesota Corporate Farm Law in order to be eligible for the qualified farm property exclusion.
+The application must be done annually and there is a filing fee.

-For more details on the MN Homestead Classification requirements see maintaining farm land homestead classification and qualification for Minnesota Qualified Small Business Property Qualified Farm Business Property Exclusion.
+For more details on the Minnesota Homestead Classification requirements see maintaining farm land homestead classification and qualification for Minnesota Qualified Small Business Property Qualified Farm Business Property Exclusion.

 This is a complex area and there is a lot at stake regarding the qualified farm property estate exclusion so seek legal advice specific to your situation when establishing any entity that owns ag land.

 Family business meetings

 To foster better communications, you may want to consider family business meetings where the farming partners meet often to discuss day-to-day operations, issues that arise, as well as short and long-term business goals.
 Here is an example of what a family business meeting schedule might look like:

 - Each morning at 6:30 a.m. partners meet briefly to lay out plans and responsibilities for the day’s work.

 - On the first Monday of the month at 7:30 a.m. partners and spouses meet to discuss progress, problems, opportunities and other issues.